fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it ok to only focus on backend development?

 > Do you thinks that css and js are mature enough to do all vanilla?

 > Can you add a talk about average salaries by years and knowledge?